ramihmda/ramihmda.github.io/projects/3d-printing.md

 - **Sensor Calibration:** Thermistor tables and motion limits were updated to reflect the custom heating hardware and modified extruder geometry.

 ## Calibration and Path Optimization
 To achieve repeatable deposition, I calibrated the interaction between printer motion and pneumatic extrusion.
-Gallium’s high surface tension and low viscosity make it sensitive to mismatches between speed, pressure, and timing.
+Gallium’s material properties make deposition highly sensitive to mismatches between speed, pressure, and timing.

 - **Pressure–Speed Matching:** Spiral test patterns were used to tune extrusion pressure against feed rate, preventing pooling at corners and discontinuities along straight paths.
 - **Z-Height Calibration:** A stepped calibration block was used to determine the nozzle offset that maintains a continuous material bridge without dragging or beading.